vladtf/vta-ip-project/documentation/Arhitectural Design Document.md

 ### 3.1 General Overview of the System Architecture

 1. **User subsystem:**:Responsible for managing the interactions between the bank and its customers who use the online platform.
 The subsystem typically consists of a user interface and a set of functionalities to provide the customer with a convenient, secure and efficient banking experience.

-   *Authentication*:
+   _Authentication_:

    - users need to authenticate themselves to access their accounts, typically through a username and password and through a AWD token(2FA).
    - once the authentication is complete the user will get access to his account.

-   *Home*:
+   _Home_:

    - the user will be able to select one of the following options: accounts, transactions and balance.
    - The “home” section practically represents a menu where the user.

-   *Accounts*:
+   _Accounts_:

    - the user will be able to access the accounts that he has created, for instance: savings account, pay services account, shopping account.

-   *Transactions*:
+   _Transactions_:

    - Users can initiate and manage bill payments, set up recurring payments, and make payments to other users or third-party accounts.
    - Fill the form with the required data (type of transaction, amount, destination account, etc.)
    - The user is redirected to the transactions page where he can see the new transaction.

-   *Balance*:
+   _Balance_:

    - check amount left in any type of account.

 2. **Administrator subsystem**: As a privileged user, the administrator should ensure that the platform functions smoothly and securely, being able to operate in the following components: Authentication, Administration and Dashboard.

-      *Authentication:*
+   _Authentication:_

    - the adminsitrator should authenticate using its credentials.
    - after a successful login, the administrator can view its account.

-      *Administration:*
+   _Administration:_

    - The administrator should review and administer user requests , such as password reset requests, account activation requests, or any other requests that require administrative approval.
    - It has the right to change, modify or delete information from the system.

-      *Dashboard:*
+   _Dashboard:_

    - The administrator should be able to view its accont info.

 3. **Backend Client**: Abstraction layer between the User and the Administrator used for data exchange between the client and the server applications.

-   *Rest API:*
+   _Rest API:_

    - set of rules or constraints.
    - uses HTTP methods to define the type of operation that needs to be performed on a resource(eg. GET, POST, DELETE etc).
    - the resource is presented to the requester in a json format

 4. **Bussiness Logic**: The business logic layer is the core of the application.
 It contains the business logic of the application and is responsible for processing the data and returning the results to the presentation layer.
-It is also responsible for communicating with the data access layer to retrieve and store data.
+Itlso responsible for communicating with the data access layer to retrieve and store data.

-   *Authorization:*
+   _Authorization:_

-   - Receives the request from the client and checks if the user is authorized to perform the requested action.
+   - Receives the request from the client and checks if the useruthorized to perform the requested action.
    - Receives credentials from the client and checks if the user can be authenticated.
    - Receives the JWT token from the client and checks if the token is valid.

-   *Data Validation:*
+   _Data Validation:_

    - Receives data from the client and checks if the data is valid.
    - Redirects the request to the component that will process the data.

-   *Transaction:*
+   _Transaction:_

    - Check the balance of the user's account and if the user has enough money to make the transaction.
    - Update the balance of the user's account in the database.

-   *User Data:*
+   _User Data:_

    - Receives updates on the user's data from the client and updates the user's data in the database.
    - User data includes managing of the user's profile, the user's accounts, etc.

-   *Bank Data:*
+   _Bank Data:_

    - Receives updates on the bank's data from the client and updates the bank's data in the database.
    - Bank data includes managing of the savings accounts, the credit cards, etc.

-   *Data Access:*
+   _Data Access:_

    - Receives requests from the business logic layer and retrieves the data from the database.
    - Updates the database with the data received from the business logic layer.
    - Logs the data access operations.